Route 66 Revitalization Initiative

 As a catalyst for this investment along Old Manchester Road, the Historic Preservation Commission is proposing to establish a small roadside heritage park as a tribute to the corridor’s legacy in the heart of Historic Grover, at the southeastern corner of Grover Crossing Drive and Manchester Road (across the street and a little west of Larry’s Tavern).
 It is proposed to serve as an interpretive site for the historic Route 66 corridor (with a focus on Wildwood’s history), a shaded respite for visitors, and a community gathering place for celebrations.
 Many communities have established similar parks, all with their own unique interpretation of the road, and its history.

-SWT Design, a landscape architectural firm, will develop potential design concepts for the site this fall, after input and engagement with area residents, business owners, local students, and organizations such as the Wildwood Historical Society and the Route 66 Association of Missouri.
+SWT Design, a landscape architectural firm, is developing a preferred design concept for the site, after substantial input and engagement with area residents, business owners, local students, and organizations such as the Wildwood Historical Society and the Route 66 Association of Missouri.
+The next public meeting for the park is scheduled for Monday, January 9, 2023, before the Wildwood City Council.
 Learn more about the park project and take the survey to share your ideas!

 Student Route 66 Taskforce